AngusLearn/bfx_rate_telegram_bot/readme.md

 # BFX Rate Telegram Bot

-This is a Telegram bot that provides real-time exchange rates for various cryptocurrencies using the Bitfinex API.
+This is a Telegram bot that send funding rate notication of fUSD fUST using the Bitfinex API.

 ## Features

-- Get real-time exchange rates for various cryptocurrencies.
+- Get funding rates for various cryptocurrencies.
 - Supports multiple currency pairs (default fUSD, fUST).
 - Only send notification if APR >= 15%